sinatra/sinatra/README.pirate.md

     helpers FooUtils, BarUtils
 ```

-The effect is the same as including the modules in the application class.
+The effect is the same as including the modules in the arrplication class.

 ### Using Sessions